Teean Cittasubho: Biography

-Later he returned home.
+Later, Cittasubho returned home.
 He taught his wife and relatives what he had found for two years and eight months, as a lay teacher.

-He then decided to re-enter monkhood in order to be in a better position to teach the people.
-The ordination was made on February 3, 1960.
+On February 3, 1960, at the age of 48, having decided to re-enter monkhood in order to be in a better position to teach the people, Cittasubho accepted formal ordination, becoming known as Luangpor Teean.

 After realizing Dhamma, Luangpor Teean traveled around Thailand.
 Wherever he went to he taught the true messages of the Dhamma.
 He also established several meditations centers throughout Thailand.
 Wat Sanamnai is one of his meditation centers.
 Even though this temple is located on the outskirts of Bangkok, it maintains all the characteristics and formality of the Thai forest tradition.

+In 1982, Luangpor Teean was diagnosed with stomach cancer (malignant lymphoma).

-In 1985, Wat Sanamnai Monastery was formally permitted a temple.
+In 1985, when Luangpor Teean was 74 years old, Wat Sanamnai Monastery was formally permitted a temple.
 Luangpor Teean held a Sangkha meeting with all the monks who studied the Mahasati Meditation method and appointed Luangpor Thong the abbot of Wat Sanamnai.
-After Luangpor Teean died in 1989, "Luangpor Teean Jittasubho (Pann Intapew) Foundation" was founded.

 Luangpor Teean's teachings were spreading across the country as well as outside.
 He devoted his life to the teaching of Dhamma despite his poor health.
-He was diagnosed to have stomach cancer (malignant lymphoma) in 1982.
 In spite of his illness he continued his work actively and incisively until the end of his life.

-On September 13, 1988, he died at the age of seventy-seven in a hut on Koh Buddhadhamma, Tabb Ming Kwan, Tambol Gudpong in Loei Province.
+On September 13, 1988, at the age of 77, just over a week after his birthday, Luangpor Teean died in a hut on Koh Buddhadhamma, Tabb Ming Kwan, Tambol Gudpong in Loei Province.

+In 1989, shortly after Luangpor Teean's death, "Luangpor Teean Jittasubho (Pann Intapew) Foundation" was founded.